We found 15 family medicine practitioners near Warrenton, VA.

-Dr. Robert Bradshaw works as a family practitioner and public health physician in Norfolk, VA, Warrenton, VA, and Portsmouth, VA.
-Dr. Bradshaw's education and training includes medical school at the University of Texas Southwestern Medical School and residency at Uniformed Services University of the Health Sciences/National Capital Consortium.
-He accepts the following insurance: Medicaid and Medicare.
-His distinctions include: Fellow, American Academy of Family Physicians; Delta Omega, Honorary Public Health Society; and Fellow, American College of Preventive Medicine.
+Dr. Robert Bradshaw's areas of specialization are family medicine and public health & general preventive medicine; he sees patients in Norfolk, VA, Warrenton, VA, and Portsmouth, VA.
+He takes Medicaid and Medicare insurance.
+He studied medicine at the University of Texas Southwestern Medical School.
+Dr. Bradshaw's medical residency was performed at Uniformed Services University of the Health Sciences/National Capital Consortium.
+Dr. Bradshaw has received distinctions including Fellow, American Academy of Family Physicians; Delta Omega, Honorary Public Health Society; and Fellow, American College of Preventive Medicine.
 Dr. Bradshaw (or staff) is conversant in Telephone Interpretation and Spanish.

 Conditions / Treatments